oscardias/u1backup/README.md

 u1backup
 ========

-MySQL Backup script that syncs with Ubuntu One
+Files and MySQL Backup script that syncs with Ubuntu One

+**Unfortunatelly Ubuntu One is returning 500 where PUTting the file**

 How to
 ------